IAMPathak2702/WebSage-Chat-with-Any-Website/src/README.md

 ### Running the Application

-1. Clone the repository:
+1.Clone the repository:

 ```bash
 git clone https://github.com/IAMPathak2702/WebSage-Chat-with-Any-Website.git
 cd WebSage-Chat-with-Any-Website
 ```

-2. Install the dependencies:
+2.Install the dependencies:

 ```bash
 pip install -r requirements.txt
 ```

-3. Configure your `.env` file with the necessary API keys and settings.
+3.Configure your `.env` file with the necessary API keys and settings.

-4. Start the FastAPI server:
+4.Start the FastAPI server:

 ```bash
 uvicorn main:app --reload
 ```

-5. Open your browser and navigate to `http://localhost:8000` to access the chatbot interface.
+5.Open your browser and navigate to `http://localhost:8000` to access the chatbot interface.

 ### Usage